10 Best Programming Books to Read in 2022

 10. Basic Concepts in Algorithms by Shmuel Tomi Klein

 Fowler suggests that refactoring these applications and programs could benefit software developers.
 However, expert programmers were typically the only professionals capable of making these changes — until now.
-Fowler breaks ground in his novel by sharing master programming practices in a digestible way so all developers can benefit from them.
+Fowler shares master programming practices in a digestible way so all developers can benefit from them.

 Hunt and Thomas’ book explains what it’s like to be a modern programmer in the digital age.
 Topics range from how to keep code flexible and take personal responsibility to career development and architectural techniques.
 Consider reading this book to learn more about the best practices and pitfalls to avoid if you’re in the software development sector.